Capoeira at Baltimore Martial Arts

 You need refreshingly little to start Capoeira.
 As a beginner, you could wear sweat pants or loose bottoms and a T-shirt.
 If you attend regular, you would then get the group uniforms (abadas, cord, and class shirt).
 You can go barefoot, or wear nonslip lightweight shoes, such as those designed for pilates or other low-impact indoor workouts.

 What is the Class Structure?

-Capoeira class is usually 1-2 hours of class.
+Adult capoeira class is usually 1-2 hours of class.
+Kid’s classes are 1 hour.
 The first 10-15 minutes is dedicated to static stretching to warm up to enable the blood flow to increase in your muscles.
 Next 30-45 minutes will focus on conditioning and the fundamental movements of capoeira, kicks, dodges, and light acrobatics.
 Then, there would be a 10-30 minutes of a “roda.”
 The circle of people within which Capoeira is played.
-People who make up the roda’s circular shape clap and sing along to the music being played for the two partners engaged in a Capoeira “game” (“jogo”).
+People who make up the roda circular shape clap and sing along to the music being played for the two partners engaged in a Capoeira “game” (“jogo”).
 The game is a corporal conversation between 2 people.
 During the game, players does not focus on injuring the opponent.
 Rather, it emphasizes more skill.
 Lastly, we will focus on the history and language of the art.